1.1.1-Propellane: Acetic acid addition

 [1.1.1]Propellane spontaneously reacts with acetic acid to yield a methylidenecyclobutane ester (4 above).

 Polymerization

 [1.1.1]Propellane undergoes a polymerization reaction where the central C–C bond is split and connected to adjacent monomer units, resulting in staffanes.

 A radical polymerization initiated by methyl formate and benzoyl peroxide results in a distribution of oligomers.
 An anionic addition polymerization with n-butyllithium results in a fully polymerized product.
-X-ray diffraction of the polymer shows that the connecting C–C bonds have bond lengths of only 148 pm.
+X-ray diffraction of the polymer shows that the connecting C–C bonds have bond lengths of only 1.48 Å, significantly shorter than the normal 1.54 Å.

 The compound 1,3-dehydroadamantane, which can be viewed as a bridged [1.3.3]propellane, also polymerizes in a similar way.